provena/provena/docs/faq.md

 ## How do I get a Provena AWS account?

-If you have logged in to the Provena IS system and have requested the appropriate roles then you are setup and ready to access protected AWS resources.
+If you have logged in to Provena and have requested the appropriate roles then you are setup and ready to access protected AWS resources.
 Users of Provena do not directly possess or own AWS accounts, rather we broker temporary credentials on your behalf as an authorised user of the system.
 When undertaking actions that require AWS access credentials, they will be generated automatically for you.
 For information about logging in see [logging in](./getting-started-is/logging-in.html){:target="\_blank"}.
 For information about requesting access see [requesting access](./getting-started-is/requesting-access-is.html){:target="\_blank"}.

 ## How do I find a dataset someone else has uploaded?